-The Utah Division of Wildlife Resources (DWR) will help Utah-based organizations offer hands-on learning activities or events in the state for new anglers via an Angling Activities Grant program during Fiscal Year 2016 (July 1, 2015 – June 30, 2016).
+The Utah Division of Wildlife Resources (DWR) will help Utah-based organizations offer hands-on learning activities or events in the state for new anglers via an Angling Activities Grant program during Fiscal Year 2017 (July 1, 2016–June 30, 2017).
 The maximum single award amount is $1,000 (total grant funding available is expected to be approximately $10,000–15,000).
-The application period began April 1, 2015 and ran through June 12, 2015.
+The application period will begin May 1, 2016 and run through June 30, 2016.

-Successful applicants must sign a memorandum of understanding with the DWR, and submit a report to the DWR that includes a summary of how the activity or event went, the number of participants, etc. The angling activity or event must occur by June 30, 2016.
-Reports for Fiscal Year 2016 grants are due by June 30, 2016.
+Successful applicants must sign a memorandum of understanding with the DWR to receive the funds, and submit a report to the DWR that includes a summary of how the activity or event went, the number of participants, etc. The angling activity or event must occur by June 30, 2017.
+Reports for Fiscal Year 2017 grants are due by June 30, 2017.
 Failure to report will disqualify an applicant from consideration for receiving future Angling Activities Grant funds.